 - Beans & Legumes: Beans and legumes are flavorful, fiber-filled additions to salads, soups, and chilis.
 Navy, white, garbanzo, kidney, peas, or lentils are all healthy choices.

-- Breads & Grains: GG Crackers, whole gain breads, Wheat Bran or other high fiber cereals.
+- Breads & Grains: GG Crackers, whole grain bread, Wheat Bran, or other high fiber cereals.

 Tell us about your F-Factor products.

 I am so proud of my products!
 My F-Factor 20/20 Fiber/Protein Powder is really a hero ingredient for anyone looking to manage their weight or improve their health.
-It is completely unlike anything else available today –the powder has 3 times more fiber than any other protein powder available to date.
-The “20/20” refers to the amount of fiber and protein in a serving—one serving (2 scoops) packs 20 grams of fat-fighting fiber to boost metabolism, along with 20 grams of organic muscle-building protein, for just 150 calories.
+It is completely unlike anything else available today—the powder has three times more fiber than any other protein powder available to date.
+The “20/20” refers to the amount of fiber and protein in a serving—one serving (two scoops) packs 20 grams of fat-fighting fiber to boost metabolism, along with 20 grams of organic muscle-building protein, for just 150 calories.
 The powder is also gluten-free, soy-free, has no sugar added, and is all natural, non-GMO, and Kosher.